-The Associate Vice President for Operations is responsible for:
+The Associate Vice President for Operations is responsible for the following:

 (1) Verifying and/or adjusting the basis for calculating monthly charges to auxiliary enterprises and off-campus facilities and any other large consumer that may come on line;

 (2) Estimating a yearly dollar per net square foot cost for all utilities for the next ensuing fiscal year, which will be used to make budget estimates and bill charges no later than May 1 of each year; and

-(3) Ensuring that the Operations Division Business Office accomplishes the required billings using the data as presented in the attachment of this OP.
+(3) Ensuring that Operations Division Capital Projects and Administration accomplishes the required billings using the data as presented in the attachment of this OP.

 04 Audit Services